DriveWorks/IntegrationThemeExample-SimpleLogin/README.md

 Please note: DriveWorks are not accepting pull requests for this example.
 Join our [online community](https://my.driveworks.co.uk) for discussion, resources and to suggest other examples.

-### This example:
+### Overview:
+- Dynamically injects the DriveWorks Live Client library script using the configured server url (see config.js).
+    - Provides an example of loading from a static URL, if preferred.
+- Connects to the DriveWorks Live Integration Theme API.
+- 'Login' view
-- Shows a login screen - credentials attached to a config file
+    - Shows a standard login screen - requesting username & password.
-- Connects to the DriveWorks API
+    - Connection details loaded from config file.
+- 'Run' view
+    - After a successful login, redirects to a running Specification - controlled via config file.
-- After a successful login, renders a DriveWorks Form with a basic header
+    - Renders a DriveWorks Form with a basic header.
+    - Redirect to login with error if accessed without valid session.
+    - Shows Specification Name in tab title.

 ### To use:
 1. Clone this repository, or download as a .zip